Disinformation thrives on chaos. A global pandemic is about as chaotic as it gets.

-One camp downplays the severity of the virus, claiming measures such as the lockdown are an overreaction, while the other camp is strongly in favour of lockdown and promotes WHO advice to Stay At Home.
+One camp downplays the severity of the virus, claiming measures such as the lockdown are an overreaction.
+The other camp is strongly in favour of lockdown and promotes WHO advice to Stay At Home.
 Each camp supports their own and attacks the other, often in derogatory and aggressive ways.

-4. Virus fears are being monetised
+4. Virus fears being monetized

 The chaos and fear of a global pandemic has spawned many opportunities for leveraging the attention economy.

 This content may or may not be factual; it doesn’t matter to the creator, as long as it brings in the clicks.
-The content is published on websites festooned with online ads, where each click brings extra ad dollars to the site owner.
+Content is published on websites festooned with online ads, where each click brings extra ad dollars to the site owner.

 The second way is to create content on topics such as ‘miracle cures’, which then feeds into attempts to sell products.
 Vitamin C is a prime example.